-Solution 2: Fix iPhone Stuck on Apple Logo through Device Firmware Update Mode
+Solution 2: Fix iPhone Stuck on the Apple Logo through Device Firmware Update Mode

 To begin, please do the following steps:

 - Open iTunes on your desktop or laptop computer.
-While doing so, connect your iPhone to the computer.
+While doing so, connect your iPhone to the computer by USB cable.

 - Turn off your phone.
 If it won’t turn off through the onscreen slider, just keep holding the sleep/wake button until the screen goes dark.

-- After your phone turns off, perform a long press again on the sleep/wake button, and wait for three seconds.
+- After your phone turns off, perform a long press and release again on the sleep/wake button until you see, and wait for three seconds.

-- After three seconds, keep holding the sleep/wake button, but now, start pressing the home button as well (for iPhone 7, use the Volume Down key instead of the Home button).
+- After three seconds, keep holding the sleep/wake button, but now, start pressing the home button as well (for iPhone 7 and 7 plus, release the Volume Down key).

-- Maintain the long press on both buttons for about ten seconds.
+- Maintain the long press and release on both buttons for about ten seconds.

-- Let go of the sleep/wake button, but keep pressing the home button (or the Volume Down key on the iPhone 7) for five seconds more.
+- Let go of the sleep/wake button, but keep pressing the home button (or release the Volume Down key on the iPhone 7 and 7 plus) for five seconds more.

-- If the Apple logo, the “Connect to iTunes” message or others has shown on your phone’s screen, then you’re not yet in DFU mode.
+- If you can see the Apple logo appears, the “Connect to iTunes” message or others has shown on your phone’s screen, then you’re not yet in DFU mode.
 You have to repeat steps 1 to 6 again.
 However, if it shows a black screen and doesn’t display anything at all, you’re definitely in the DFU mode.
 It’s hard to notice, but the black screen is quite different from the screen when your iPhone is turned off.